UBC-Thunderbots/Software/src/corner_kick/README.md

   <h1 align="center">Corner Kick</h1>
 </p>

-Corner Kick is a web app that allows for the visualization of UBC Thunderbots' simulator.
+Corner Kick is a web app that allows for the visualization of UBC Thunderbots' AI.

 ![application screenshot](screenshot.png)